 |

-The mix has a slightly milky taste and texture, and as with most drinks containing protein it leaves a film in the bottle.
+The mix has a slightly milky taste and texture, and as with most drinks that contain protein it leaves a film in the bottle.
 The soy protein tends to foam so leave some space in the container when mixing, shake vigorously, then top off after the foam settles.